openedx-unsupported/ease/Readme.md

 This is licensed under the AGPL, please see LICENSE.txt for details.
 The goal here is to provide a high-performance, scalable solution that can predict targets from arbitrary values.

 Note that this is a library.
 You will need to implement your own code to make it runnable.
-The discern repo in the edX github organization is an API wrapper for this code.
-See http://github.com/edx/discern for more information.

 Questions?
-(Mailing List/IRC Channel)
 ---------------------
-Feel free to open an issue in the issue tracker, or use [this link](http://webchat.freenode.net/?channels=#edx-discern) to access an IRC chat room for real time communication with some of the edX developers.
-Alternatively, you can use your own IRC chat client and point it at freenode(chat.freenode.net).
-The channel is #edx-discern.
+Feel free to open an issue in the issue tracker or post to the [edx-code mailing list](https://groups.google.com/forum/#!forum/edx-code).

-We also have a [mailing list](https://groups.google.com/forum/#!forum/edx-discern).
-Feel free to ask questions and discuss the code there.
-If you find an issue (unless it is a security issue, see below), please mention it on our issue tracker.

 How to Contribute
 -----------------